ItsDoctorLeaf/plugin-rpCharacters/README.md

 The config setup is:<br><br>

 ### Server Name
-When a player starts to create a character, this is the name of the server that appears upon character creation and in the welcome message:
+When a player starts to create a character, this is the name of the server that appears upon character creation and in the welcome message:<br>
 <b>serverDisplayName</b>: \<STRING\><br>
 <br>
 ### Do Welcome Message